Biden and Putin to speak on Thursday amid Ukraine tensions - Iran News Gazette

 Biden and Putin to speak on Thursday amid Ukraine tensions

 By Trevor Hunnicutt and Andrea Shalal WASHINGTON/REHOBOTH BEACH, Del.
-(Reuters) -U.S. President Joe Biden and Russian President Vladimir Putin will speak on Thursday, the White House said, as Washington crafts a common response to Russia’s military build-up on the Ukraine border with European allies.
-The two leaders will discuss a range of topics, including upcoming security talks between the countries and a tense situation in Europe, White House National Security Council spokesperson Emily Horne said in a statement.
-Kremlin spokesman Dmitry Peskov told Reuters the call was planned for “late T…
+(Reuters) – U.S. President Joe Biden and Russian President Vladimir Putin will speak on Thursday, the White House said, as Washington crafts a common response to Russia’s military build-up on the Ukraine border with European allies.
+The two leaders will discuss a range of topics, including upcoming security talks between the countries and a tense situation in Europe, White House National Security Council spokesperson Emily Horne said in a statement on Wednesday.
+The call will take place at 3:30 p.m.
+ET (2030 GMT), the White …